 Well, to myself, I’d say that.
 Even though it was a thankless and often impossible job, for which I was paid jack shit, it was mine and I wanted to succeed at it.
 But it’s no wonder the turnover was so high in retail stores.
 There were many times I felt so burned out and unappreciated, I just wanted to chuck the whole thing.

-But then I’d think, “It still beats working at McDonald’s,” and put my nose right back on the grindstone.
+But then I’d think, “It still beats working at McDonald’s,” and put my nose right back to the grindstone.

 “Do you want some blank tapes with that?”